-Artificial intelligence (AI) propelled by increasing availability of data and analytics is creating a revolution in the way technology works in solving complex problems.
-The fact that it utilizes, both structured and unstructured data to deliver powerful, conclusive result makes it highly sought after in areas of healthcare, entertainment, finance, transportation and more.
+Artificial intelligence (AI) propelled by the increasing availability of data and analytics is creating a revolution in the way technology works in solving complex problems.
+The fact that it utilizes, both structured and unstructured data to deliver powerful, conclusive results makes it highly sought after in areas of healthcare, entertainment, finance, transportation, and more.

-Defined as “the stethoscope of the 21st century”, AI simply refers to the capability of a program or a machine to simulate intelligent human behavior like learning, decision making, and problem-solving.
-In other words – there are algorithms running on machines or computers which are programmed to follow a certain path, pattern or equation for a given input, which then produces the desired output.
+Defined as “the stethoscope of the 21st century”, AI simply refers to the capability of a program or a machine to simulate intelligent human behaviour like learning, decision making, and problem-solving.
+In other words – there are algorithms running on machines or computers which are programmed to follow a certain path, pattern, or equation for a given input, which then produces the desired output.

 AI combined with predictive analysis has helped change the landscape of disease prevention and treatment – providing the right information at the right time to the right person.
 With improved image analytics, concrete clinical and diagnostic decision-making, AI has been highly beneficial for the treatment of chronic diseases like cancer, neurology, and cardiology.
 AI-based systems are also demonstrating the ability to detect blood infections and colon cancer.

 A striking example of AI in healthcare – Diabetic retinopathy is the most common cause of vision loss among more than 30 million Americans living with diabetes and the leading cause of vision impairment and blindness among working-age adults.
 In early April, the FDA approved the first medical device that combined a special camera and artificial intelligence to detect a mild level of diabetic retinopathy in adults who have diabetes.
 Once AI detects mild retinopathy, primary care physicians will refer patients to a specialist.
 This early detection will prevent serious vision problems in the future.